hooneun/optocamzero/README.md

 See the [software](software/) folder for:

-- Optocam Zero camera software installer and installation guide.
+- Optocam Zero installation guide.
 - Camera controls information.